 Ask yourself if 1080p looks insufficient.
 If you think HD content still looks beautiful, you may do well to save your money.
 Most content is still made with 1080p displays in mind.
 And you won’t be doing yourself any favors buying a 4K TV if you primarily watch DVDs, which max out at 480p.

 But there are reasons to want an UHD TV.
 If you have a home theater room where you’re seated further back from the screen, or you’re in the market for a new TV regardless, it makes sense to go for 4K.
 If you enjoy playing games at their maximum resolution, that will soon mean getting a 4K TV.

 A Few Other Points to Consider

-While HD content that’s been upscaled to UHD will look fine, you’ll really want a provider that’s broadcasting in UHD.
+While HD content that’s been upscaled to UHD will look fine, the visual quality is not on part with content natively produced in UHD.

-You may need a new HDMI cable too.
-While HDMI 1.4 is capable of displaying UHD resolutions, HDMI 2.o is needed to display them at 60 frames per second.
-The vast majority of UHD content is still 30 frames per second but increases are on their way.
+- You may want a new HDMI cable.
+While HDMI 1.4 is capable of displaying UHD resolutions, HDMI 2.0 is needed to display them at 60 frames per second.

 Streaming platforms like Netflix, Hulu, Amazon Prime, and Disney+ all have growing catalogs of UHD content.
 To take advantage of this, you’ll need a streaming device that can handle UHD (unless your TV comes with these services built-in).

 Here is our head-to-head comparison of four of the best 4K streaming devices on the market.